oscdoctest/Qi-Docs/docs/Qi_Types.rst

 ``Create Type``
 -------------

 Creates the specified type.
-If a type with a matching identifier already exists, Qi compares the existing type with the type that was sent.
+If a type with a matching identifier already exists, Sds compares the existing type with the type that was sent.
 If the types are identical, a ``Found`` (302) error is returned with the Location header set to the URI where the type may be retrieved using a Get function.
 If the types do not match, a ``Conflict`` (409) error is returned.